Browser Emulator and Simulator by Browserling

 What is a browser emulator?

 A remote emulator is a browser that emulates a popular native browser.
 For example, an Internet Explorer emulator would emulate the feel, look, and behavior of a real Internet Explorer.
-Similarly, a Chrome browser emulator would emulate a Chrome/Chromium browser, and a Firefox emulator would emulate a Mozilla Firefox browser, and the same applies to Safari, Opera, Yandex, and Brave emulators.
+Similarly, a Chrome browser emulator would emulate a Chrome/Chromium browser, and a Firefox emulator would emulate a Mozilla Firefox browser, and the same applies to Safari, Opera, Edge, Tor, Yandex, and Brave emulators.

 What is a browser simulator?